Out-Law Analysis 13 min. read

 Many businesses have long chosen the law and courts of England and Wales or another UK jurisdiction for the resolution of disputes arising from cross-border commercial deals.
-They do so because of the calibre of judiciary; familiarity of language; predictability of outcomes due to precedent, and respect for freedom of contract.
-Most of this will be unaffected by any form of Brexit.
+They do so because of the calibre of judiciary; familiarity of language; predictability of outcomes due to precedent; and respect for freedom of contract.
+Most of this is unaffected by Brexit.

-However, in cases with a European dimension, Brexit will affect the rules on the law applicable to disputes and which courts will have jurisdiction over them.
-It will also affect the cross-border recognition and enforcement of judgments.
+However, in cases with a European dimension, Brexit does affect the rules on the law applicable to disputes and which courts will have jurisdiction over them.
+It also affects the cross-border recognition and enforcement of judgments.